LixvYang/mixin-sdk-rs/README.md

 ## Error Handling

-All API functions return a `Result<T, mixin_sdk::error::Error>`.
+All API functions return a `Result<T, mixin_sdk_rs::error::Error>`.
 You can match on the `Error` enum to handle different failure scenarios.

 ```rust
 // ... inside an async function